timirey/xapi-php/README.md

 <a href="https://packagist.org/packages/timirey/xapi-php"><img src="https://img.shields.io/packagist/l/timirey/xapi-php" alt="License"></a>
 </p>

 This PHP library provides a comprehensive and user-friendly interface for interacting with the X-Trade Brokers (XTB) xStation5 Trading API.
-It supports various functionalities including account management, trade execution, and market data retrieval.
+It supports a wide range of functionalities, including account management, trade execution, market data retrieval, and real-time streaming commands via WebSocket, making it an ideal tool for developers looking to integrate advanced trading features and live market data into their applications.

 ## Table of contents